spences10/mcp-svelte-docs/definitions/event-delegation.md

 # event-delegation Definition

+Note: This page describes a common JavaScript pattern and is not an official Svelte/SvelteKit API reference.
+For canonical event handling docs see Svelte’s template syntax (e.g. `onclick`) and events reference.

 **Definition:** Advanced event handling patterns using event delegation for performance and dynamic content
 **Syntax:** Single parent event listener (e.g., `onclick`) handling